The sitting began at 08.00 GMT with a debate on fighting internet child abuse.

 Mr Badawi's plight has drawn widespread media attention.

-reported that Prince Charles raised his case with Saudi Arabia's new king during a visit to the country this week, although the details of the "private" talk have not been revealed.
+It has been reported that Prince Charles raised his case with Saudi Arabia's new king during a visit to the country this week, although the details of the "private" talk have not been revealed.

 Amnesty International had urged Prince Charles to raise the case during the visit, calling on him to "pass on a few well-chosen words" to the new Saudi monarch.